Hours: Monday through Friday, 8:30am-4:30pm (37.5 hours/week)

 Order supplies for office.

-Perform other related duties consistent with full position description.
+Perform other duties consistent with full position description.

-The Human Resource Division Classification Specifications for this position is available in the Human Resources Department
+The Human Resources Division Classification Specification for this position is available in the Human Resource Department

 STARTING DATE: ASAP

-Send resume and cover letter which indicates how your experience matches the qualifications for the position no later than Sunday, August 20, 2017.
+Application Instructions: Send resume and cover letter which indicates how your experience matches the qualifications for the position no later than Sunday, October 29, 2017.

-Associate's Degree in a related filed, 2 years related work experience or and equivalent combination of education and experience.
+Associate's Degree in a related field, 2 years related work experience or an equivalent combination of education and experience.

-Demonstrated strong keyboarding, word processing and database skills with proficiency in Microsoft Word, Access and Excel required.
+Demonstrated strong keyboarding, work processing, and database skills with proficiency in Microsoft Word, Access and Excel required.

 Ability to prioritize multiple projects and work independently with minimal supervision in a multi-task environment.